kit-cml/ToxCML-Hybrid-mfCoQ-RASAR/README.md

 If you use this repository, the models, or any derived results in your work, please cite the corresponding ToxCML mfCoQ‑RASAR manuscript once published.
 Pending formal citation, you may reference it as:

-> Nursyafi FS, Pramudito MA, Fuadah YN, Izza RN, Fauzan AL, Lim KM.
-> **ToxCML: A Hybrid mfCoQ‑RASAR-Based Platform Integrating Consensus QSAR and Read-Across for Comprehensive Multi-Endpoint Toxicity Assessment.** Manuscript in preparation.
+> ToxCML: A Hybrid mfCoQ-RASAR-Based Platform Integrating Consensus QSAR and Read-Across for Comprehensive Multi-End Point Toxicity Assessment
+Fauzan Syarif Nursyafi, Muhammad Adnan Pramudito, Yunendah Nur Fuadah, Rahmafatin Nurul Izza, Abdul Latif Fauzan, and Ki Moo Lim
+Journal of Chemical Information and Modeling, DOI: 10.1021/acs.jcim.6c00357